biopragmatics/oquat/docs/invalids/prefix/rfam.md

-# xenbase
+# rfam: Rfam database of RNA families

+This page summarize the different resources that reference `rfam` but use local unique identifiers that do not match the standard pattern of ^RF\d{5}$.
+Of the 1 resources,
-The following 1 variants were found: ['RFAM']
+1 variants on the standard prefix were found: ['RFAM'].

-## `so`
+## `so`: Sequence types and features ontology

-Identifiers for this prefix are given correctly in Sequence types and features ontology.
+Identifiers for this prefix are given incorrectly correctly in `so`.

 | external_xref   |   usages_count | usages                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------|